Economy of Georgia (country): Recent macroeconomic performance

 Over the last few years, the Georgian economy has been one of the fastest in the FSU.
 Since 2003's Rose Revolution, the new Government of Georgia implemented broad and comprehensive reforms, that touched every aspect of the country's life.
 Economic reforms were addressed to liberalization of the economy and provision of sustainable economic growth, based on the private sector development.
 The establishment of an attractive business environment led to a significant inflow of Foreign Direct Investment in the country, facilitating high economic growth rates.

 In 2013, Georgia ranked in the top ten countries in the Emerging Market Energy Security Growth Prosperity Index, according to an article published by CISTRAN Finance news.
 The index identifies emerging nations that have strong growth potential based on energy reserves and GDP.

 Following reforms, Georgia's economy successfully diversified and began showing rapid upward growth, averaging over 10% annual real GDP growth from 2004 to 2007, peaking at 12.3 percent in 2007.
 Overall, from 2004 to 2007, the economy of Georgia expanded by 35%.

 Georgia's economic liberalization policy demonstrated some resilience to the external shocks of the 2008 South Ossetia war and the 2008 financial crisis.
-Despite this, in 2008 Georgia economy grew by 2.3%.
+Despite this, in 2008, the Georgia economy grew by 2.3%.
 After contracting in 2009 (−3.8%), the economy recovered soon after, growing 6.3% in 2010 and 7.0% in 2011.
 The unemployment rate shrunk from 16.9% to 16.3% between 2009 and 2010.

 In 2013, the annual inflation rate in Georgia equaled 2.4%.
 It has been decreased significantly after 11.2% in 2010.
 Growth of inflation rate was the result of increasing food prices in the world and essential share of the inflation fluctuations came on variability of food prices, as far as the share of food is relatively high in consumer basket of Georgia.

 In 2011, IMF estimated current account balance of Georgia was −1.489 BN USD.
 Georgia has moderate deficits among the European and Transcaucasian Post-Soviet states.
 The trade with Georgia's major partners continued growing.
-As an example, in 2016, Georgia exported $87,263.53 worth of products to Armenia, and imported $144,931.92 worth of products from Armenia.
+As an example, in 2017, Georgia exported $87,263,530 worth of products to Armenia, and imported $144,931,920 worth of products from Armenia.
 Deficits in the current account have been more than offset by strong foreign capital inflows, allowing the Georgian currency to appreciate.